pelingundogdu/signalization_prior_knowledge_based_nn/README.md

     │   └── CV                         <- cross-validation performance result
     │
     ├── notebooks                      <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                                     the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                                     the creator's initials, and a short `-` delimited description, │                                      e.g. `1.0-jqp-initial-data-exploration`
-    │                                     `1.0-jqp-initial-data-exploration`.
     │
-    ├── references                     <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references                     <- Data dictionaries, manuals, and all other explanatory materials │
-    │
     ├── reports                        <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   ├── activation                 <- pathways activation results